Important Information About Birthing

 Due to the pandemic it has been necessary for us to make changes to policies to keep our patients and staff safe.
 Please note that these new guidelines are subject to change if necessary.

-- All pregnant patients planning to have their baby at CMC will be tested for COVID-19 when they arrive at the Mom's Place. during the end of pregnancy or when they arrive at The Mom’s Place.
-Your prenatal care office will discuss this further with you and can answer your questions.
+- All pregnant patients planning to have their baby at CMC will be tested for COVID-19 when they arrive at the Mom's Place.
+The staff at your prenatal care office will discuss this further with you and can answer your questions.
 We will not be testing your support person because we are not directly caring for them.

 - Only pregnant patients who test negative for COVID-19 will be permitted to use nitrous oxide as a pain management option, if they choose.

 - One support person is allowed to accompany you during your stay.